 Research

-Transparent Neural electrode
+Transparent Neural Electrodes,

-Flexible and Stretchable Devices
+Flexible Transistors, Memory, and Logic Devices

 DNA Aptamer Sensors